 A well-designed nutrition program – one that uses the right nutrients at the right time in the right form and in the right mix – results in higher marketable yields, better storage qualities, improved specific gravities and a lower risk of disease.

-The nutrients used in Agro-K’s science-driven potato program do just that, as potato grower Traye Radach have learned over the years.
+The nutrients used in Agro-K’s science-driven potato program and the controlled environment they have designed (click here) do just that, as potato grower Traye Radach have learned over the years.

 “Agro-K’s program is like NPK (nitrogen, phosphorus and potassium) to us; we can’t grow potatoes without it,” said potato grower Traye Radach.
 “We’ve always had good results, so we’ve had no reason to change.”